-Variable Label and description Source var. for gen. var wave 11 alg2abez Current receipt of UB II of the HH, generated : Indicator for the household's current receipt of Unem- ployment Benefit II zensiert; AL20300; AL20400; AL20500 ( alg2_spells ) information on further receipts of Unemployment Benefit II ( AL22700 ); hintjahr ( HHENDDAT ) anzgeschw Number of siblings in the household: Indicator of an individual's number of siblings Parenthood and sibling status are surveyed separately.
+Variable Label and description Source var. for gen. var wave 12 alg2abez Current receipt of UB II of the HH, generated: Indicator for the households current receipt of Unemployment Benefit II zensiert; AL20300; AL20400; AL20500 (alg2_spells) information on further receipts of Unemployment Benefit II (AL22700); hintjahr (HHENDDAT) anzgeschw Number of siblings in the household: Indicator of an individuals number of siblings Parenthood and sibling status are surveyed separately.
 Individuals may share one parent but not call themselves siblings.
-Therefore in some cases, anzgeschw is not equivalent to sibling status, which can be generated through the parent indicator variable in p_register .
-Information to relations in the household house- hold grid bik BIK region size classes (GKBIK10), generated : The information on region size was generated by infas by converting the postcode from the address to GK-BIK10 (neu).
-Supplied by survey insti- tute blneualt Western German States or Eastern German States, generated: Divides the German states into the west- ern states of the former FRG (excluding Berlin) and the eastern states of the former GDR (with Berlin).
-Infas determined the state based on the postcodes the address data (neu). bundesld Information generated and supplied by the survey institute on the federal state in which the household is resident at the survey date. butaber Eligibility for education package at point of interview : This variable indicates that a household is eligible to draw benefits from the education and participation package if he draw one of the benefits like UB II, chil- dren's allowance, housing or social benefit since Jan- uary of the year before the actual year of the survey (neu).
-AL20200; AL20400; AL20500 (alg2_spells); HA0250a-b; HW1800; HW1950; HEK0100; HEK0115; HEK1630; HEK1645 (HHENDDAT)
+Therefore in some cases, anzgeschw is not equivalent to sibling status, which can be generated through the parent indicator variable in p_register.
+Information to relations in the household household grid bik BIK region size classes (GKBIK10), generated: The information on region size was generated by infas by converting the postcode from the address to GKBIK10 (neu).
+Supplied by survey institute blneualt Western German States or Eastern German States, generated: Divides the German states into the western states of the former FRG (excluding Berlin) and the eastern states of the former GDR (with Berlin).
+Infas determined the state based on the postcodes the address data (neu). bundesId Information generated and supplied by the survey institute on the federal state in which the household is resident at the survey date. butaber Eligibility for education package at point of interview: This variable indicates that a household is eligible to draw benefits from the education and participation package if he draw one of the benefits like UB II, children's allowance, housing or social benefit since January of the year before the actual year of the survey (neu).
+AL20200; AL20400; AL20500 (alg2_spells); HA0250a-b; HW1800; HW1950; HEK0100; HEK0115; HEK1630; HEK1645 (HHENDDAT) hhinckat Categorised household income per month (in EUR), gen.: Categorised information on the households income aggregated from several survey items into one variable (neu) HEK0700; HEK0800; HEK0900; HEK1000; HEK1100 (HHENDDAT) hhincome Household income per month (in EUR) incl. categorised information, gen.: This generated variable integrates information from categorised and openended survey questions on net household income (neu).
+HEK0600; HEK0700; HEK0800; HEK0900; HEK1000; HEK1100 (HHENDDAT) hintdat Date of household interview: This generated variable indicates the date on which the household interview was conducted in the format YYMMDD (neu) hintjahr; hintmon; hinttag (HHENDDAT)

-Table 9: Wave 11 simple generated variables in the household (HHENDDAT) andKINDER datasets (in alphabetical order)
+Table 9: Wave 12 simple generated variables in the household (HHENDDAT) and KINDER datasets (in alphabetical order) (continued)